hackur/gemma3/README.md

    - Ensure you're using GPU acceleration if available

 3. **Installation Problems**

    - Make sure you're using the specialized transformers version
    - Check that all dependencies are installed correctly
    - Verify that your Python version is 3.9 or higher

+4. **Authentication Errors**
+   - Ensure you have a valid Hugging Face API token
+   - Set the `HF_TOKEN` environment variable correctly
+   - Use the `--token` argument when running the example script

 ### Getting Help